 Father Esteve hires Xavi to trace the true owners of the gold found in the crypt of San Pedro-by-the-Wall, but it’s an old and tangled web.
-Someone has an undisclosed agenda, and a rising tide of anti-vampire reaction sweeps through Barcelona.
-It’s focused on Xavi and Andreas, which causes additional problems with the vampires of Renaissance.
+Someone has an undisclosed agenda, and a rising tide of anti-vampire reaction sweeps through Barcelona, focused on Xavi and Andreas.
 Then Xavi meets a handsome young man who isn’t all he seems, and that’s when things begin to get even more complicated…

 At some time he'd turned over while he slept, because Xavi awoke with moonlight in his eyes and the scented weight of the night draped over him.
 For a short while he lay in a semi-drowse, until he remembered his plans.
 Judging by the position of the moon, it was an hour or so to midnight.
 Andreas would be leaving his meeting round about now.
 So he should make a move.